What a Fool Believes: The Doobie Brothers version

 The Doobie Brothers, with McDonald on lead vocals, recorded a version with record producer Ted Templeman.
 They recorded numerous takes of its rhythm track over five or six days, but had a problem finding a version that they liked, so Templeman ended up playing drums with Keith Knudsen to try to achieve a "floppy feel" with the song.
 Templeman eventually decided, to the band's horror, to cut up the master tape of a recording into sections, and put together a usable version.
 McDonald came up with the rest of the arrangement, adding keyboards, vocals and strings to the song.
 The resulting song was stylistically unlike any song the Doobie Brothers had done before.
 Templeman was still not satisfied with the result; when he played the song to the executives of Warner Bros., he suggested discarding the song, but they said: "Are you crazy?
 That's great!"

 In December 1978, five months after Loggins' original recording was released, the Doobie Brothers included their version on their eighth studio album Minute by Minute, with their version being released as a single the following month.
 This is the best-known version of the song, debuting at number 73 on the Billboard Hot 100 on January 20, 1979, and then reaching number one on April 14, 1979, for one week.

 This version received Grammy Awards in 1980 for both Song of the Year and Record of the Year.

-Apparently as a joke, Michael Jackson claimed in a videotaped phone conversation with English and American actress Elizabeth Taylor in 2003 that he contributed at least one backing track to the original Doobie Brothers recording, but was not credited for having done so.
+Apparently as a joke, Michael Jackson claimed in a videotaped phone conversation with British and American actress Elizabeth Taylor in 2003 that he contributed at least one backing track to the original Doobie Brothers recording, but was not credited for having done so.
 Entertainment Tonight broadcast this claim with viewers being unaware that Jackson was joking.
 The band later denied his participation.

 This version of the song appeared in the action-adventure game Grand Theft Auto V (2013), on the fictional radio station Los Santos Rock Radio, which also featured Loggins as the radio host.
+The song was later featured in the season 3 finale of Lioness.